As a popular houseplant, witnessing Pilea dying can be the worst thing a gardener could encounter.

 - Do not place the Pilea in direct sun.
 It causes sunburn (or brown spots).

-- Place the plant away from AC and single-pane window during the cold season.
+- Place the plant away from AC and single-pane windows during the cold season.

-- Change the location of the plant according to season to maintain the temperature of 15-30°C.
+Quick tip: Change the plant’s location according to season to maintain the temperature of 15-30°C.

 6. Fungal Diseases

 Sometimes, Pilea may be infected by several fungi causing ill health to your beloved plant.
 Such conditions are very harmful and sometimes detrimental to the Pilea.